-In the fall, try this Gluten Free Pumpkin Alfredo Sauce variation!
+In the fall, try this tasty Gluten Free Pumpkin Alfredo Sauce variation!

 There are so many ways to serve this homemade sauce besides serving it over pasta!

-- If you are looking for a delicious vegetable option, drizzle this gluten free Alfredo sauce over a Whole Roasted Cauliflower.
-Does this make you think about all of the delicious pasta dishes you can use this quick and easy gluten free sauce with?
+- If you want a delicious vegetable option, drizzle this gluten free Alfredo sauce over a Whole Roasted Cauliflower.
+Does this make you think about all the delicious pasta dishes you can use this quick and easy gluten free sauce with?

 - This sauce is also delicious in this Super Cheesy Zucchini Ribbon Lasagna Alfredo.
-My picky kids didn't even notice this lasagna had zucchini ribbons in place of lasagna noodles.
+My picky kids didn't even notice that this lasagna had zucchini ribbons instead of lasagna noodles.
 Cheese can hide veggies perfectly!

 - This homemade alfredo sauce also tasted incredible on my Gluten Free Pizza Crust recipe!

 It would be very difficult to use non-dairy milk products in this recipe and get that same classic flavor.
-Because of this, I have not tested this alfredo with dairy-free alternatives.
-If you are looking for vegan alfredo sauce, this is a good recipe to try.
+Because of this, I have not tested this Alfredo with dairy-free alternatives.
+This is an excellent recipe to try if you are looking for vegan Alfredo sauce.

-In most cases, alfredo sauce is naturally gluten free.
-Always check the ingredients just to make sure.
+In most cases, Alfredo sauce is naturally gluten free.
+Always check the ingredients label to make sure.

-A white sauce or béchamel is a French sauce and is typically made with a roux, while Alfredo sauce is not.
+A white sauce or béchamel is a French sauce typically made with a roux, while Alfredo sauce is not.
 The Alfredo sauce originates in Italy.

 Store this homemade gluten free alfredo sauce in an airtight container in your refrigerator for up to 4 days.
 You can also freeze this sauce!
-Make a large pot of alfredo sauce and freeze it in either Souper Cubes for family portions, or freeze in an ice cube tray for single-serving portions.
+Make a large Alfredo sauce and freeze it in either Souper Cubes (pictured above) for family portions or in an ice cube tray for single-serving portions.